 How do I make a billing?

-This will be explained in the Training session, and involves submitting a claim to the Clearing House through the ICH Web interface, according to the specific dates for the Billing/Clearance Cycles.
+This is explained in the SIS CBT (Computer Based Training) document, and involves submitting a claim to the Clearing House through the IS Web interface, according to the specific dates for the Billing/Clearance Cycles.

 What is a Clearance Cycle?

 A clearance cycle covers a single week with a year of 48 cycles.
 For example, the clearance cycle for Period 2 of September 2007 has a Closure Day of 21 September, an Advice day of 25 September, and a Call Day of 2 October.
 Any valid transactions billed at that time may be included in the open Clearance.
 The only exception is for Passenger and Cargo items in Period 4, which may not be included if the service was delivered during the month after the active Clearance month.

 What are the different currencies & zones for Clearance?

 There are three currencies: US Dollar, Great Britain Pound, & Euro.

 - If you choose to bill in USD then you will become a member of Zone B.